"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Validation phase findings

 \subsubsection{Managing harassment across multiple platforms}

-\begin{displayquote} ``I think that’s another thing too that harassment comes from different sides.
+\begin{quote} ``I think that’s another thing too that harassment comes from different sides.
 It’s coming from phones, text messages, email, a variety of social media platforms.
-It’s sometimes coming from the news media itself, who might be kind of like aggrandizing particular things or parroting you.'' - P7 \end{displayquote}
+It’s sometimes coming from the news media itself, who might be kind of like aggrandizing particular things or parroting you.'' - P7 \end{quote}

 The interviews revealed that online harassment attacks can occur across several platforms and channels.
 Several participants described receiving harassment through various avenues: social media platforms, texts, emails, and comment sections under articles and content on publisher sites.
 Cross-platform online harassment can transpire quickly within short or slowly throughout longer time spans.
 For instance, online harassment attacks can achieve virality, as journalists’ articles or posts published online gain traction and engagement.
 For instance, P7’s journalistic activities and controversial affiliation with a media publication sparked a series of online harassment on a platform, in comment sections where her articles were published, and a media outlet’s video channel.
 Cross-platform harassment adds complexities to challenges in understanding, documenting, and reporting attacks because now the targets needs to cross-examine across multiple surfaces with differential levels of access, and support without having sophisticated data science tools.